azeem-ui-dev/azAccordion/README.md

 ### Usage ###

-1. Structure your accordion with either lists or divs as shown in demo HTML file.
+1. Structure your accordion with either lists or divs as shown in index.html file.

 2. Include jquery.min.js, jquery.azAccordion.js and azAccordion_styles.css
    ```